shadoh420/DTS_Skinner/README.md

 1. Run `SkinnerApp.exe`.
 2. If the program doesn't automatically open, use tray icon or browser at `http://localhost:5000/`.
+3. Select a model from the dropdown and click "Load/Refresh Model".
-3. Replace `.png` textures in `static/textures/`.
+4. Replace `.png` textures in `static/textures/` to test skins.
+5. Click **"Export to OBJ"** to save model with custom textures.
-4. Use the mouse to control the view, use the buttons for upside-down models.
+6. Use the mouse to control the view, use the buttons for upside-down models.
-5. Right click the system tray icon to fully close the program when you're done (save your skins first).
+7. Right click the system tray icon to fully close the program when you're done (save your skins first).

+## OBJ Export

+The export feature creates a ZIP archive containing:
+- `.obj` file (3D geometry with scale factor applied)
+- `.mtl` file (material definitions)
+- `.png` textures (all referenced textures)
+- `README.txt` (import instructions)

+**Import Steps**:
+1. Extract the ZIP file
+2. Import the `.obj` file into your 3D application
+3. Textures should auto-link via the `.mtl` file
+4. Adjust rotation or scale as needed for your target application

 ## Usage (Developer)